saagie/updatarium/CONTRIBUTING.md

 1. Ensure any code or file you have created during your dev process are really needed before pushing it.
 2. Update the README.md with details of changes if needed.
+3. Commits should follow the [gitmoji][gitmoji] convention.
-3. When your PR is submitted, owners and maintainers will review the PR and comment or accept it.
+4. When your PR is submitted, owners and maintainers will review the PR and comment or accept it.

 ## Tools we use to build
 - JDK 1.8+
 - Gradle 6+ (use ./gradlew[.bat] everytime !!!)
-- Kotlin 1.3+
+- Kotlin 1.3.61+
 - Github actions (see the .github directory)

 ## Action creation